Step 1. Are you ready to be a planned giver?

 - a corporate giving program.

-If you haven’t decided what vehicle you are going to use or how you might set up your planned giving program, you will find information below on organisations and resources that can help you get started.
+If you haven’t decided what vehicle you are going to use or how you might set up your planned giving program, you can get started by exploring some of the organisations and resources linked to the left of this page.

 There are a number of not-for-profit organisations dedicated to helping people who wish to give.